potterhead17/gitbash/Gitbash.md

 git commit -m“line added”
 ```
 # Change-branch-history
-we have to use this command which changes the history
+we have to use git rebase hot-bugfix from change-branch-history.
+So, that the bugfix commits from the hot-bugfix can be arranged on top of the change-branch-history.
 ```
 git rebase hot-bugfix
 ```